awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-codeartifact-repository.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `ExternalConnections`  <a name="cfn-codeartifact-repository-externalconnections"></a>
  An array of external connections associated with the repository\.
+CloudFormation only supports a single external connection\.
+The following values are supported:
+ * `public:npmjs` - for the npm public repository\.
+ * `public:pypi` - for the Python Package Index\.
+ * `public:maven-central` - for Maven Central\.
+ * `public:maven-googleandroid` - for the Google Android repository\.
+ * `public:maven-gradleplugins` - for the Gradle plugins repository\.
+ * `public:maven-commonsware` - for the CommonsWare Android repository\.

 *Required*: No
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)